 Let’s start with trills.
 By far the most common ornament in flute music.
 You will see trills in band repertoire, flute literature from all musical periods and small ensemble music.
 First of all, you always trill upwards, always.
 How do you know what note to trill to?
 You trill to the next note above in the key.
 This can be a half step or whole step.
 There is one big caveat.
 If there is an accidental next to the tr symbol, the accidental supersedes the key signature and you trill up to that note instead.
 In flute specific repertoire, there is another caveat for music written before approximately 1800.
 It is frequently correct to start the trill from the auxiliary note above the note being trilled whether or not there is a written appoggiatura (small grace note without a slash).
 Your students unlikely to see this in band literature, but in solos, etudes and chamber music.

 Trills often use what would normally be considered cheats or fingering shortcuts.
 It’s important to emphasize to your students that they need to look the fingering up if they are not sure how to correctly execute it.
 Lots of kids think trilling is just about wiggling an adjacent finger, whether it is to the correct fingering or not.
 Make them look it up.
 With everyone having a device in their pocket these days, there is no excuse for not having the correct fingering for trills.
 My go-to site for all things fingering, including trills, is the Woodwind Fingering Guide.
+There is also now a free app for flute players that is really complete for standard, alternate and trill fingerings called Fingercharts.

 This example from an Andersen etude has three very common ornaments, namely grace notes (the little notes with slashes through the stem), turns a.k.a. gruppettos (looks like a letter “S” on its side) and mordents (a short jagged line above the note).
 Grace notes come immediately before the note it ornaments and actually steal just a small fraction of the value of the note preceding the note with the grace note.
 Play them as close to the note it ornaments as possible.
 In music before about 1800, the graces fall on the beat and steal a small amount of value from the ornamented note.
 Mordents are no big deal.
 Essentially they are a one wiggle trill, up and back down very quickly.